arrayfire/afQuantumSim/docs/USAGE.md

 This way, it is possible to chain computations of different circuits from the result of a simulation to the input of another, by just calling the `simulate` function with the next circuit in line.

+Note that when simulating, the computation will use the circuit matrix if its has been compiled; otherwise, it will compute the gates individually on the statevector.

 ### Results
 After the simulation is done, we would like to obtain results in the form of measurements, probabilities, or even the actual resulting statevector.
 For that, the `QSimulator` class contains useful methods for accomplishing these tasks: